mrshendy/neopos/public/assets/libs/sortablejs/README.md

 #### `handle` option
-To make list items draggable, Sortable disables text selection by the user.
+To make list products draggable, Sortable disables text selection by the user.
 That's not always desirable.
 To allow text selection, define a drag handler, which is an area of every list element that allows it to be dragged around.